LiuliuLexie/head-md-softrobotics/process/general-notes.md

 - time length of the owner staying in room or putting something on it
 - message
 - gesture
+- adapt, when thrown onto some messy things or corner,

 ### Exercise 3
 Using your ideas from exercises 1 and 2, write a short paragraph in markdown that describes what your soft robot does, where it resides in the home, and who it interacts with.
 Feed this text to an AI and begin an iterative process to refine your concept.